codeforamerica/il-gcc-form-flow/README.md

 ## Mac and Linux

-After cloning the repository, run `scripts/setup.sh` from the root of the repo's directory.
+Start by cloning this repository.
+After cloning the repository, run `setup.sh`.
+In IntelliJ you can right click on the `setup.sh` file in the scripts directory and select `Run 'setup.sh'`.
+This will install all the necessary dependencies and create the databases and users needed for the application.

 ## Windows